avanderw/git-templates/docs/index.md

 ## The Ordeals

 Writing detailed commit messages is a burden that will discourage you from committing early and often.

-## The Goal

-A committed world with meaning.
+SCM is not a backup system.
+End-of-day commits are random and useless.